 VW says data breach at vendor impacted 3.3 million people in North America

-Volkswagen AG's (VOWG_p.DE) U.S. unit said a data breach at a vendor impacted more than 3.3 million customers and prospective buyers in North America.
+WASHINGTON (Reuters) - Volkswagen AG’s U.S. unit said a data breach at a vendor impacted more than 3.3 million customers and prospective buyers in North America.

 Nearly all those impacted were current or potential customers of Audi, one of the German automaker’s luxury brands.